Several parts of Valley shut down after mysterious incidents of fire crop up

 New Delhi, Nov 22: Several parts in Jammu and Kashmir observed a partial shutdown on Thursday.

 There was panic among residents after a cab and four shops were torched by unknown persons in various parts of Srinagar.
-The police however clarified that the four shops at the Bahuri Kadal areas caught fire due to an electric short-circuit.
+The police, however, clarified that the four shops at the Bahuri Kadal areas caught fire due to an electric short-circuit.

 A teashop outside the SMHS hospital too was destroyed in dire.
-A day before that an auto accessory shop was gutted in mysterious fire.
+A day before that an auto accessory shop was gutted in a mysterious fire.

 Relaxing curbs, pleas alleging complete clampdown in Kashmir incorrect: Centre to SC